DucManhPhan/DucManhPhan.github.io/_posts/2020-03-26-Understanding-basic-concepts-in-Java-multithreading.md

 ## Some consequences of multithreading when using it improperly

-Depending on the consequences, the problems caused by concurrency can be categorized into three types:
+Depending on the consequences, the problems caused by concurrency can be categorized into some types:
+1. **race conditions**

-1. **race conditions**: the program ends with an undesired output, resulting from the sequence of execution among the processes.
+    The program ends with an undesired output, resulting from the sequence of execution among the processes.

+2. **deadlocks**

-2. **deadlocks**: the concurrent processes wait for some necessary resources from each other.
+    The concurrent processes wait for some necessary resources from each other.
 As a result, none of them can make progress.

+3. **resource starvation**

-3. **resource starvation**: a process is perpetually denied necessary resources to progress its works.
+    A process is perpetually denied necessary resources to progress its works.

+4. **live lock**

 <br>